DualEarth/IMPaCS/README.md

 **Visualization and Analysis**:
  - The script has commented-out code for plotting the results (I.plot_map()).
  - Prints out various lists related to the test cell, such as time, average target, and top layer at the test cell.

+## Citation Guide

+For information on how to cite this project in your academic work, please refer to our [Citation Guide](./CITATION.md).

+## References

+- Faltys, J., Wielicki, M. M., & Frame, J. (2021).
+Earth’s Early Evolution: A felsic crustal composition during the Hadean.
+Oral presentation at Goldschmidt Conference, Room 15 (Online), July 7.
+Retrieved from [GoldSchmidt Conference](https://conf.goldschmidt.info/goldschmidt/2021/meetingapp.cgi/Paper/3439)